bellaroseee/character-prediction/README.md

 You should be able to emulate the grading using the example data by running `bash grader/grade.sh example`, which will write your results to the `output` directory.

+## Questions
+As more questions come in, we will create a FAQ here.
+In the mean time, please post your questions to edStem with the tag `project447`.